Book

 Steamship “Idaho,” at dock in Juneau in 1887 (Source: Alaska State Library and Archives)

-Scidmore began her career as a newspaper correspondent who reported on Washington’s glittering Gilded Age society after the Civil War.
+Scidmore began her career as a newspaper correspondent reporting on Gilded Age society in Washington after the Civil War.
 A milestone event occurred in 1883 when she took a sightseeing-cum-reporting trip to Alaska, traveling aboard a mail steamer named the Idaho.
-The journey became historic when a detour made Scidmore and her fellow passengers the first tourists ever to visit Glacier Bay.
-(See my video about Scidmore’s 1883 journey to Alaska.)
+The journey became historic when a detour off the known route made Scidmore and her fellow passengers the first tourists in Glacier Bay.

 Seeds of a Legacy